Lucas1981/scalexplorer/README.md

 ## Run it

-Clone this repository, go to the `vue` folder and run `npm run serve`.
+Clone this repository, go to the `vue` folder and run `npm i; npm run serve`.
 If you want to play around with the basic ideas in Node, you can use what is in `./basic`